-Thousand Oaks Woman Arrested After Punching Deputy Who Refused to Bring Her to the Dentist: Sheriff’s Office
+Thousand Oaks Woman Arrested After Confrontation With Deputies Who Refused to Bring Her to Dentist: Sheriff’s Office

 A Thousand Oaks woman was arrested on Thursday following a confrontation with deputies who denied her demand for a ride to the dentist, according to the Ventura County Sheriff’s Office.